carldaou11/A-data-driven-marketing-project/README.md

 PRESENT

-•	Present a summary of your business, audiences, funnel, algorithms and content to a presentation, under 20 min.
+Present a summary of your business, audiences, funnel, algorithms and content to a presentation, under 20 min.
 You must include visuals and a walkthrough.
 There’s a hard cutoff, and you won’t be graded on content you failed to present.
 So you MUST describe everything in the grading rubric.
 To be safe.
 Use the rubric as a structure for your presentation and practice the timing.
-•	After, you’ll have 10 min to discuss it with the professor.
-•	There’s time for an open discussion after.
-•	Format: Any slide presentation you can present.
-Submit final slides as PDFs for compatibility.
-•	Also, have raw printouts for discussions
-•	You’re expected to submit a power point slide deck, with statistical sheets as optional submission materials